Well! Sometimes it’s bigger than my bulbous nose! But never sweeter than my bulbous gas!

 The world’s 1.5 billion cows and billions of other grazing animals emit dozens of polluting gases, including lots of methane.
 Two-thirds of all ammonia comes from cows.
 They emit a massive amount of methane through belching, with a lesser amount through flatulence.

-(That word always sounds like a sexual disorder to me.
+(That word always sounds like a social disorder to me.
 It was first identified in Jolly Olde England in regards to Sir Lancelot, who was subsequently jokingly referred to as Sir Lancelittle.)

 Belching politicians are a close second!